Seminar Data Science for Economics

 This course will help you overcome those challenges.
 The "traditional" econometrics you have learned in previous classes provides you with solid knowledge in answering causal questions.
 Machine learning toolkit, which you will also learn to apply in this class, is primarily targeted to provide the best prediction rather than to answer causal questions.
 However, when combined together they will help you to work with highly-dimensional datasets, where there can be more variables than observations, and you do not know at the start which variables and interaction terms to include.

 In this course, we give an introduction to data-project management, tensors (data with more than 2 dimensions), data simulation, neural networks, cross validation.
-The goal is to get you up to speed with new developments in datascience applicable for economic analysis.
+The goal is to get you up to speed with developments in datascience applicable for economic analysis.

 We use data simulation to get the main intuitions across starting from the difference between correlation and causality, the use of instrumental variables and how to deal with heterogeneous treatment effects.
 We cover the estimation of neural networks using training, test and validation sets and Bayesian estimation techniques.